lernlink/block_eledia_coursewizard/blocks/eledia_coursewizard/README.txt

     User can change the category for new course created with the course wizard block.
     Without this right the new course will be created in the category of the origin course.

-Users who already have the rights to create courses or users or to edit course categaries do not need the corresponding right for the course wizard block.
+Users who already have the rights to create courses or users or to edit course categories do not need the corresponding right for the course wizard block.